Evaluating the Capability of Large-scale Language Models on Chinese Grammatical Error Correction Task: Introduction

 \section{Introduction}

-Building on InstructGPT~\cite{DBLP:conf/nips/Ouyang0JAWMZASR22}, ChatGPT has demonstrated its powerful ability to understand complex instruction and generate reasonable responses on various of NLP tasks.
+Building on InstructGPT~\cite{DBLP:conf/nips/Ouyang0JAWMZASR22}, ChatGPT has demonstrated its powerful ability to understand complex instructions and generate reasonable responses on various of NLP tasks.
 Following the technical trajectory of ChatGPT, a significant number of high-quality LLMs have emerged in recent times in both academia and industry, such as LLaMA~\cite{DBLP:journals/corr/abs-2302-13971}, ChatGLM~\cite{du2022glm} and PaLM~\cite{DBLP:journals/corr/abs-2305-10403}.
-Previous studies found that these LLMs have achieved great performance on a wide range of NLP tasks, including machine translation~\cite{DBLP:journals/corr/abs-2301-08745}, named entity recognition~\cite{DBLP:journals/corr/abs-2305-05862} and text summarization~\cite{DBLP:journals/corr/abs-2302-08081}.
+Previous studies found that these LLMs have achieved great performance on a wide range of NLP tasks, including machine translation~\cite{DBLP:journals/corr/abs-2301-08745}, named entity recognition~\cite{DBLP:journals/corr/abs-2305-05862}, text summarization~\cite{DBLP:journals/corr/abs-2302-08081}, etc.

-Certain studies have token comprehensive investigations into the performance of LLMs in the domain of English grammatical error correction, yielding some interesting findings~\cite{DBLP:journals/corr/abs-2304-01746,DBLP:journals/corr/abs-2303-13648}.
-LLMs are not able to outperform sota models in terms of automatic evaluation metrics.
-This is primarily because LLMs tend to make unnecessary modifications to make the input sentences more fluent, which may result in over correction problem, and in some cases, even alter the original semantics of the input sentences.
+Certain studies have taken comprehensive investigations into the performance of LLMs in the domain of English GEC, yielding some interesting findings~\cite{DBLP:journals/corr/abs-2304-01746,DBLP:journals/corr/abs-2303-13648}.
+LLMs are not able to outperform SOTA models in terms of automatic evaluation metrics.
+This is primarily because LLMs tend to make unnecessary modifications to make the input sentences more fluent, which may result in over-correction problem, and in some cases, even alter the original semantics of the input sentences.

-In this report, we aim to explore the performance of LLMs in Chinese GEC task.
+In this report, we aim to explore the performance of LLMs in Chinese GEC (CGEC) task.
 We conducted experiments on various LLMs to investigate the influence of model size on the GEC results.
 Additionally, we attempted different test dataset from various data sources to explore the impact of data distribution on the outcomes.
 Experimental results indicate that up-to-date LLMs still lag behind SOTA CGEC models.
 We also find that model performance is subject to data distribution and general-purpose language models outperform powerful reasoning models even at lower cost.